-Over the years, Amazon has built a reputation for providing exceptional customer service, while its sellers’ experience a different side.
+Although, over the years, Amazon has built a reputation for providing exceptional customer service- its sellers’ experience a different side.
 From issues with payout to a highly competitive marketplace, there are many challenges that come with the FBA business.

 To begin, let’s talk about how difficult it is to start selling.
 When the company first entered the e-commerce scene, they only sold books and CDs, then they evolved to selling almost anything and everything.
 Now, they’ve become stricter as more sellers continue to enter the marketplace.
-In order to start, sellers must receive approval for certain categories of products like clothing and collectible coins to name a few.
+So what are your options when it comes to products for Amazon FBA businesses?
+Well, in order to start, sellers must receive approval for certain categories of products like clothing and collectible coins to name a few.

-Once sellers are approved, they can begin selling their product and wait for the cash to roll in.
+Once sellers are approved, they can begin selling with Amazon FBA and wait for the cash to roll in.
 However, the cash flow might not be as free flowing as expected.
 Amazon sellers only get paid every two-weeks and Amazon doesn’t accept PayPal from buyers, which makes it hard if sellers plan on using profits to purchase more inventory.
 But all of this sounds like chump change when we dive into the next topic: withheld funds.

 What’s worse is that your account funds can be withheld, or your account frozen, as a result of Amazon’s highly competitive marketplace, and some sellers definitely do not fight fair.
 They’re the fungus of the Amazon food chain, spreading diseases to sellers through fake Amazon reviews.

 This type of unfair competition happens all the time and in many forms.
 From product impersonation to bribery, it’s a cruel cruel jungle out there.
 What’s worse though, is the process of getting off suspension and accessing frozen funds.
-This is because Amazon outsources their performance staff from other countries like India and Costa Rica and trains them to rely on pre-written scripts rather than allowing them to think for themselves.
-This makes it seem like you aren’t even talking to a real person.
+This is because Amazon outsources their performance staff from other countries, like India and Costa Rica, and trains them to rely on pre-written scripts rather than allowing them to think for themselves.

 The Verge interviewed a former Amazon fraud investigator, Rachel Greer, who explained that oftentimes, she and other workers might be able to see the actual issue with the sellers’ accounts, but they were unable to go into more detail than the forms would allow.
 Greer compared her job to working as a robot.